UK's Johnson criticises 'disgraceful' attacks on police at protest | Politics

 UK's Johnson criticises 'disgraceful' attacks on police at protest

-British Prime Minister Boris Johnson on Saturday strongly criticized "disgraceful attacks" on police officers after protests in Bristol against a new policing bill turned violent, resulting in 10 arrests.
+British Prime Minister Boris Johnson strongly criticized Saturday what he called "disgraceful attacks" on police officers after protests in Bristol, western England, against a new policing bill turned violent, resulting in 10 arrests.
+Local police said a demonstration involving more than 1,000 people on Friday afternoon had been largely peaceful, but a minority had shown hostility to police later in the evening.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)